Meet the Sew Over It team!

 After graduating with a BA in Costume Design from Wimbledon College of Art, I went on to do some more intensive pattern cutting courses at Kensington and Chelsea College.
 With two BTECs under my belt, I worked on various fringe productions for a while before deciding to take some time out.
 I’m now back flexing my creative muscles at Sew Over It.
 I’m always on a quest to learn a new skill.
 I knit, crochet, sew and embroider and I’m currently contemplating trying my hand at patchwork – because you can never have enough projects on the go at once!
 You can read about my adventures on my blog, Tiny Stitcher.

-LJ works alongside Lisa to create samples for upcoming classes and patterns, and takes the step-by-step photographs for our PDF pattern releases.
+LJ works alongside Lisa to create samples for upcoming classes and patterns.

 I am a London based Menswear Designer, specialising in outerwear.
 For the past year I have been studying on the MA Fashion course at Central Saint Martins, but I’m currently taking a year out to focus on freelance commissions.
 I got into sewing at a young age and have never really stopped; making my own prom dress has turned into designing and making luxury menswear.
 Follow me on Instagram to see some of my work and daily inspiration images.